caketaster/mildew-detection/README.md

 - There will be an image montage for each of the two classes.

 ## Hypothesis and Validation:
-* List here your project hypothesis(es) and how you envision validating it (them).
+- As the data analyst, I believe it's possible to train an ML model to differentiate between health/mildew infected leaves through visual analysis of images at a greater than 97% accuracy rate.

-## Dashboard design:
+## Dashboard design: (~~check order and page titles)
 - A project summary page.
-- A page listing the findings related to the study to visually differentiate healthy and mildew-infected leaves.
+- A project hypothesis page, with details of how it was validated.
 - A page containing a link to download cherry-leaf images for live prediction, and a user interface with a file uploader.
 The user must be able to upload multiple images, and for each image a prediction statement [healthy/unhealthy] plus the probability of correct prediction should be present.
 A downloadable table with the results must also be available.
-- A project hypothesis page, with details of how it was validated.
+- A page listing the findings related to the study to visually differentiate healthy and mildew-infected leaves.
 - A more technical page for data analysts displayinng model performance.

 ## Unfixed Bugs
 * You will need to mention unfixed bugs and why they were unfixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a significant variable for consideration, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

-## Deployment
+## Deployment (~~yet to be done)
 ### Heroku

 * The App live link is: https://YOUR_APP_NAME.herokuapp.com/